niipi/CityBikeApp/README.md

 **Work In Progress**
 This is a simple web application for viewing city bike journey information in the Helsinki capital area.

-The purpose of this project is to achieve personal learning goals when it comes to building full-stack web applications and as a pre-assignment for the 2023 Solita Dev Academy.
+The purpose of this project is to achieve personal learning goals when it comes to building full-stack web applications and as a pre-assignment for the 2023 Solita Dev Academy application.

 Station and journey datasets are available [here](https://github.com/solita/dev-academy-2023-exercise).
 The three CSVs containing journey information are stored in the "journeys" table of the database, and the city bike station dataset is stored in a table called "stations".

-**Currect progress**
+**Current progress**

 Missing features include but are not limited to
 - performance optimization